 This disclosure statement discusses the characteristics and risks of standardized security futures contracts traded on regulated U.S. exchanges.
-At present, regulated exchanges are authorized to list futures contracts on individual equity securities registered under the Securities Exchange Act of 1934 (including common stock and certain exchange-traded funds and American
+At present, regulated exchanges are authorized to list futures contracts on individual equity securities registered under the Securities Exchange Act of 1934 (including common stock and certain exchange-traded funds and American Depositary Receipts), as well as narrow-based security indices.
+Futures on other types of securities and options on security futures contracts may be authorized in the future.
+The glossary of terms appears at the end of the document.

-15 U.S.C.
+1 15 U.S.C.
 78s(b)(1).